fredodupoux/InfluxDB-Data-Toolkit/README.md

 2. Preview the exported data
 3. Reformat timestamps to your local timezone
 4. Clean the data by removing unnecessary columns or filtering values
-5. Use the ML preparation tool to engineer features and analyze the data
+5. Use the event labeler to identify and label water consumption events
-6. Export prepared data for use with machine learning models
+6. Export labeled data for use with machine learning models in Google Colab

 ## License